awslabs/pptod/README.md

 #### (3) Intent Classification:
 To perform Intent Classification using PPTOD, please refer to details provided in ./IC directory.

-### 5. Citation
-If you find our paper and resources useful, please kindly cite our paper:

-    @article{su2021pptod,
-      author    = {Yixuan Su and
-                   Lei Shu and
-                   Elman Mansimov and
-                   Arshit Gupta and
-                   Deng Cai and
-                   Yi-An Lai and
-                   Yi Zhang},
-      title     = {PPTOD: Multi-Task Pre-Training for Plug-and-Play Task-Oriented Dialogue System}, journal   = {CoRR},
-      year      = {2021},
-      eprinttype = {arXiv}
-    }

 ## Security